jzandbergen/vim-goerr/README.md

-> **Warning**
-> This script has issues, when switching between buffers more and
-> more stuff get's folded.
-Whoops!
-I will surely fix this later nod, nod,
-> wink, wink.

 # vim-goerr
 The plugin folds Go's if `err != nil` and shows other lines like in Goland, it greatly reduces code length and doesn't affect readability.